genepi/imputationserver/docs/create-reference-panels.md

 This tutorial will help you to create your own reference panel and integrate it into Michigan Imputation Server.

-## Requirements

-### Running Docker Cluster
-First, please setup a new local Michigan Imputation Server using Docker and install the HapMap reference panel.
-Instructions can be found [here](http://imputationserver.readthedocs.io/en/latest/docker/).

-### Data

-Your reference data has to be available in the VCF file format (one for each chromosome).
-Currently GRCh37 coordinates are required.

-### Software
+## Required Software
-- To create the m3vcf files for imputation, please use [Minimac3](https://github.com/Santy-8128/Minimac3).
+- To create m3vcf files for imputation, please use [Minimac3](https://github.com/Santy-8128/Minimac3).
-- To create the bcf files for phasing, please use [bcftools](https://samtools.github.io/bcftools/bcftools.html) and tabix.
+- To create bcf files for phasing, please use [bcftools](https://samtools.github.io/bcftools/bcftools.html) and tabix.
 - To create legend files for QC, please use vcftools.

 ## Folder Structure